DRAFT FOR A MANIFESTO 2025

 HAS THE CULTURE OF WAR CHANGED?
 IS IT STILL THE MONOPOLY OF THE STATE?

 (Une version française suit en dessous) I stand by the following conclusion of my 2009 book, “The History of the Culture of War”, but there have been important changes as I will discuss below.
-Here is what I wrote in 2009: “From the beginning of recorded history until the present time the culture of war … Read more
+Here is what I wrote in 2009: “From the beginning of recorded history until the present time the culture of … Read more